Ordinal definability in $L[\mathbb{E}]$: -translation

 Let $R\ins M$ with $P\ins R$.
-The \emph{black hole construction} $R^\moon=R^\moon(\Tt,P)$ is defined as follows.
-It is a kind of background construction using all extenders in $\es_+^R$ beyond $P$ (as far as it is defined), but with a modified coring process which allows the appearance of extenders $E$ with $\crit(E)\leq\delta$.
-The intent is to invert the $\star$-translation.\footnote{Thanks to Henri Menke for the latex code for $\moon$.}
+We will (attempt to) define the \emph{black hole construction} of $R$ with respect to $\Tt,P$.
+It is a kind of background construction using all extenders in $\es_+^R$ beyond $P$ (as far as the construction is defined), but with a modified coring process which allows the appearance of extenders $E$ with $\crit(E)\leq\delta$.
+The intent is to invert the $\star$-translation.